Keeping everyone safe around the railway, every day.

 Britain’s railways are some of the safest in Europe.
 Network Rail believes that outstanding business performance and outstanding safety performance go hand-in-hand.
 Essential to this vision is a culture in which everyone working on the railway makes safety their number one priority every day.

 We dedicate significant resource to keeping passengers, the workforce and communities safe, and work hard to maintain this leading position.
+We are also committed to informing school children about the dangers and consequences around the railway.
 The rapid growth of Great Britain’s rail network planned in coming years intensifies the safety risks and challenges.
-Currently, disruption to train services costs £33 million every year and service delays due to suicide attempts stand at around 5000 services each year.
-By helping communities to understand the importance of keeping safe and supporting vulnerable people, there is the potential to reduce the chance of these disruptions and delays to rail services, enabling Network Rail to provide passengers with the reliable and punctual service expected of a world-class railway.
-With unauthorised people on the rail network currently accounting for almost all of railway-induced fatalities – and suicides accounting for over two thirds – keeping communities safe remains at the heart of all expansion plans and ongoing management of railway infrastructure.
+Currently, disruption to train services costs £33 million every year and service delays due to individuals attempting to take their own lives stand at around 5000 services each year.
+By helping communities to understand the importance of keeping safe and offering support to vulnerable people, there is the potential to reduce the chance of these disruptions and delays to rail services, enabling Network Rail to provide passengers with the reliable and punctual service expected of a world-class railway.
+With unauthorised people on the rail network currently accounting for almost all railway-induced fatalities – and people taking their own lives accounting for over two thirds – keeping communities safe remains at the heart of all expansion plans and ongoing management of railway infrastructure.

 Why is keeping communities safe important to Network Rail?

 As well as this, keeping communities safe helps Network Rail met the RSSB principles of ‘optimising the railway’ by enabling us to run an efficient and uninterrupted service.

 What is Network Rail’s approach to keeping communities safe?